 - Printing

 - Stationery

 - Travel costs

 - Tea/coffee for meetings

-- Venues for meetings/public meetings/AGMs

 - Publicity/advertising

 - Training/conference attendance

 - Affiliation/membership

 - Translation/interpreting

 Support in kind

 We will also support tenants' groups with resources in kind.
 Examples of this are detailed below:

 - offering our premises for meetings - putting together their tenants' newsletter and printing in either black & white (free) or colour (charged at cost price) - putting together and printing smaller items such as meeting notices, agendas etc. (no charge if colour) - administrative support (for example, taking minutes at meetings, photocopying, sending out mailings and booking meeting venues)